kmesh-net/kmesh/docs/proposal/dns_resolve.md

 - Donot provide node local dns service for application, at least this is not the goal of this proposal.

-- Since istid doesnot support workload dns resolution, kmesh does not support it in workload mode either.
+- Since istid doesnot support workload dns resolution, Kmesh does not support it in workload mode either.

 ### Proposal